Q: When did The Connection School begin?

 Q: What is the school week / school year like?

 A: Our four day program operates Monday through Thursday while our five day program includes Friday.
 Our course curriculum is structured by the four day week, so the Friday school day is structured a little differently, usually with opportunities to study during the morning and service or extra curricular activities taking place in the afternoon.
 After school activities take place throughout the week as organized and special events are announced throughout the year.
-Our school year follows Cy-Fair’s closely for major holidays and our calendar is released each summer.
-You may view our current calendar under the Events section of our website.
+Our school year calendar follows Cy-Fair’s closely for major holidays and our calendar is released each summer.
+You may view our current school event calendar under the Events section of our website.

 Q: Do you have a school lunch program?